Nimus-oes/QA-Learning-Logs/README.md

-# Crypto.com-QA-Takehome-Test-Project
+# Learning Logs for Crypto.com QA Take-home Test
- Project journey and the final output
+ The project journey and things I learned on the path.

 ## Week 1
 *November 27th, 2023 - December 3rd, 2023*